nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a contact : `contact add`

-Adds a contact to your task book.
+Adds a contact to your TaskBook.

 Format: `contact add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [#/TAG]…`